 600 East Second Street | Architect: Oliver G. Traphagen | Built: 1887 | Extant, Altered

-One of the last remaining original structures in Ashtabula Heights, the Bell House is hardly recognizable as the Queen Anne–style masterpiece it once was.
-It originally featured two round corner towers, a square tower, wood siding, gables, dormers, finials, porches, decorative brick chimneys.
-An iron fence surrounding the property, and sketches of the home were featured in literature promoting Duluth
+One of the last remaining 1880s structures in Ashtabula Heights, the Oliver Traphagen–designed Bell House is hardly recognizable today as the Queen Anne–style masterpiece it once was.
+It originally featured a round corner tower topped with a conical roof, a square tower with a pyramidal cap, wood siding, gables, dormers, finials, several porches, and decorative brick chimneys.
+Its porte cochère was topped with a pedimental gable that featured a circular false window dressed with ornate ironwork, and an iron fence surrounded the property.
+Inside, the house included a third-floor ballroom.
+Sketches of the home, like the one shown below, were featured in literature promoting Duluth.